morrownr/8821au-20210708/Bridged_Wireless_Access_Point.md

 of 400 mA from the USB subsystem during initialization.
 Testing with a meter shows actual usage of 360 mA during heavy load and usage of 180 mA during light loads.
 This is much lower power usage than most AC1200 class adapters which makes this adapter a good choice for a Raspberry Pi based access point.
+Other mt7612u and mt7610u chipset based adapters also show low power usage.

 -----